Songwriting and Coffee 詩書きとコーヒー1 4/24

 | I don't, I don't | Wakannai yo, wakannai yo |

-| The memory you've become will turn into a song | Omoide ni naru, kimi ga uta ni natteiku |
+| The memory you've become is beginning to turn to a song | Omoide ni naru, kimi ga uta ni natteiku |

 | I don't get it, I don't | Wakannai yo, wakannai yo |